 - Range: 0.1% to 25%

-- Loan Term – Use the slider to select the standard repayment period for your loan.
+- Loan Term – Use the slider to choose the regular term on your loan.

 - Range: 1 to 30 years